 The main character is Helene who was washed ashore after a shipwreck off the coast of England.
 She married a nice local vicar and had to keep her dark past hidden from him, but his sinister housekeeper, Dorothy, was always suspicious of her.

 At the end of the last series, Helene had found love with Dr Foggerty and finally told Hunderby she was leaving him.
 If he wants a new wife then creepy Dorothy is on hand and would be more than happy to comply, but Hunderby just won't take the hint despite her constant schemes to win his affection.

-As Helene and Dr Foggerty try to love one another, his wife, Crippled Hesther, promises to get in the way.Julie McDowall, The National, 10th December 2015
+As Helene and Dr Foggerty try to love one another, his wife, Crippled Hesther, promises to get in the way.Julie McDowall, The National (Scotland), 10th December 2015

 Julia Davis's gothic spoof returns for a two-part special.
 This opening hour sees evil housekeeper Dorothy determined to disrupt Helene and Dr Foggerty's marriage, while keeping master Edmund incapacitated with laudanum.
 Though this series provides Davis with the perfect setting in which to cultivate the bizarre idioms and stomach-turning adjectives that peppered Nighty Night, without the latter's acute social observation, Hunderby's appeal seems limited to her grotesque linguistic invention - and rather repetitive for it.Rachel Aroesti, The Guardian, 10th December 2015

 Davis's 1830s-set gothic farce not only won Best Sitcom and Best New Comedy Programme at the British Comedy Awards, but Hunderby went on to earn Davis a writing Bafta in 2013.
 With such recognition you would think Sky Atlantic would call for an immediate follow-up series, so why has it taken so long?Gerard Gilbert, The Independent, 6th December 2015